JUNIOR SCHOOL YEARS 7 & 8

 Alternatively, senior students may choose to join our worldwide International Baccalaureate (IB) Diploma Program below.

 We are a proud international school, authorised to offer the worldwide recognized IBDP as an alternative to VCE.
 The IB focuses on creating global thinking, inquisitive citizens.

 Beginning with the IB Link program at year 10, progressing into the diploma program at year 11 and 12, the IB diploma enables students to learn a diverse range of pre-tertiary study skills, environmental knowledge, language and tolerance.

-Further details of the IBDP curriculum can be found below, or see additional enrolment information both for the IBDP and IB Link.
+Details of the IBDP curriculum can be found below or in the senior student IB handbook above.

 IB DIPLOMA CURRICULUM